aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/frictionless-futures.md

 ![Social Media Asset](/case-studies/frictionless-futures/image.png)

-### Exhibition Experience Design

-Through spatial design, we turned a complex technical concept into a compelling immersive experience, crafting a clear narrative that guided visitors through the everyday possibilities of frictionless technology, supported by tailored digital assets.
+### Through spatial design, we turned a complex technical concept into a compelling **immersive experience**, crafting a clear narrative that guided visitors through the everyday possibilities of frictionless technology, supported by tailored digital assets.

 ![The Exhibition Space](/case-studies/frictionless-futures/image-1.png)